akshay000013/Automate-Stellenwerk.de/README.md

 * smtplib
 * email

+A .bat file must be created with a path to the .py file in order to automatically run the python script with help of Windows Task Scheduler.

 ## Usage
 This script can be extended upon in a number of ways for other websites.